Droffilc13/CVWO/README.md

 &nbsp;&nbsp; 2a.
 User does not confirm the deletion.<br>
 &nbsp;&nbsp;&nbsp;&nbsp;    2a1.
 StudenTask goes back to the task display.

 Use case ends.

+Use case: UC03 : Sort Task

+*MSS*
+  1. User chooses a criteria to sort the task by
+  2. StudenTask displays the tasks in the sorted order Use case ends.